In case you haven’t seen it, it’s worth viewing the many great interviews and news clips from PBS this month!

 Autism Society has lots of great information about the latest efforts in advocacy to protect services for individuals with autism and other disabilities.
 See the latest newsletter for great information and get involved!

-Every April we recognize National Autism Awareness Month and the special challenges faced by those with Autism Spectrum Disorders (ASD).
+Statement by Secretary Sebelius on National Autism Awareness Month Every April we recognize National Autism Awareness Month and the special challenges faced by those with Autism Spectrum Disorders (ASD).
 CDC estimates that an average of 1 in 110 children in … Continued

 A new documentary file, “Wretches and Jabberers,” follows two Vermont men who have become global ambassadors for autism.
 It is showing April 9th in Santa Clara, CA. Visit the film’s website to see the trailer and screening information!